VikashRanjanTavant/Flight-Fare-Prediction/README.md

 Additional_Info: Additional information about the flight Price(target): The price of the ticket

-#Type of Machine Learning task :
+# Type of Machine Learning task
 It is an regression problem where given a set of features we need to predict the price of ticket from one city to another.Used ensemble learning method like Random Forest

 # Performace Metric